notkoen/Entwatch-Discord-Relay/README.md

 ## Features

 - Send eban and eunban notifications to Discord
+- Does not require an external discord API plugin to run
 - Includes names, IDs, and steam profile links to both admins and the target
 - Calculates when issued restrictions will end as a Unix timestamp